-Pope focuses on the madness of war, urges Russia and Ukraine to hold direct talks
+Pope urges prayers for war victims in Christmas speech, calls for Russia and Ukraine to hold direct talks

 Published:

-Pope focuses on the madness of war, urges Russia and Ukraine to hold direct talks
+Pope urges prayers for war victims in Christmas speech, calls for Russia and Ukraine to hold direct talks

 Photo: Gregorio Borgia/AP/TT

-Before the 26,000 spectators gathered in St. Peter's Square, the Pope condemned the senselessness of war and addressed the stalled peace process.
+Before the 26,000 spectators gathered in St. Peter's Square in Rome, the Pope condemned the futility of war and addressed the stalled peace process.

 "May the parties involved, with the support and commitment of the international community, find the courage to engage in a sincere, direct and respectful dialogue," the Pope said, urging the crowd to pray for the victims of the war.